hsf-training/analysis-essentials/python/modules.md

 ```

 Note that due to the current Python implementation of the `os` module, `os.path`
-functions are _actually_ available _even without importing `os.path` but just
+functions are _actually_ available _even without importing `os.path`.
+But just
-`os`_, but you cannot rely on this implementation which represents an exception
+`os`_.
+You cannot and should not rely on this implementation, which represents an exception
 and might change in the future.
 Always import submodules explicitly!

 It is also possible to import several modules with a single import command: